JustMaier/aleph.js/README.md

 [![Chat](https://img.shields.io/discord/775256646821085215?color=%23008181&label=Chat&labelColor=%23111&logo=discord&logoColor=%23aaaaaa)](https://discord.gg/pWGdS7sAqD)
 [![Twitter Follow](https://img.shields.io/twitter/follow/alephjs?style=social)](https://twitter.com/intent/follow?screen_name=alephjs)

-Different with Next.js, Aleph.js don't need **webpack** or other bundler since it uses the **ESM** imports syntax.
-Every module only needs to be compiled once and then cached on the disk.
-When a module changes, Aleph.js just needs to re-compile that single module, there's no time wasted to *re-bundle* every changes, and instantly updates in the browser by **HMR** (Hot Module Replacement) with **React Fast Refresh**.
+Unlike Next.js, Aleph.js doesn't need **webpack** or another bundler since it uses the **ESM** imports syntax.
+Every module only needs to be compiled once and will then be cached on the disk.
+When a module changes, Aleph.js just needs to re-compile that single module, so there's no time wasted to *re-bundle* every change, and it instantly updates in the browser through **HMR** (Hot Module Replacement) with **React Fast Refresh**.

 Aleph.js works in **Deno**, a *simple*, *modern* and *secure* runtime for JavaScript and TypeScript.
-No `package.json` and `node_modules` directory needed, all dependencies are imported as URL and managed by Aleph.js:
+No `package.json` or `node_modules` directory needed, all dependencies are imported as URLs and managed by Aleph.js:

 ```jsx
 import React from "https://esm.sh/react@17.0.1"